ftntcorecse/ftnt-ansible-docs/html_build/_sources/fortios_modules/fortios_wanopt_settings.rst.txt

     DOCUMENTATION = '''
     ---
     module: fortios_wanopt_settings
-    short_description: Configure WAN optimization settings.
+    short_description: Configure WAN optimization settings in Fortinet's FortiOS and FortiGate.
     description:
-        - This module is able to configure a FortiGate or FortiOS by allowing the user to configure wanopt feature and settings category.
+        - This module is able to configure a FortiGate or FortiOS by allowing the user to set and modify wanopt feature and settings category.
-          Examples includes all options and need to be adjusted to datasources before usage.
+          Examples include all parameters and values need to be adjusted to datasources before usage.
           Tested with FOS v6.0.2
     version_added: "2.8"
     author: